gpambrozio/hackpack-label-maker-ble-with-web/README.md

   - A tiny web client that runs in Chrome/Edge using Web Bluetooth.
 - Libraries: uses NimBLE (BLE) and ESP32Servo; everything is installable from Arduino IDE.
   - **WARNING:** `ESP32Servo` did not work for me in latest version (3.0.8), so I installed 3.0.7 instead
-- Joystick analog reads did not wrk on ESP32 - I had some issues as the resting state was around 75% of the max, which tells me that the analogRead is non-linear on ESP32.
-I fixed it with some naive offset.
+- Joystick analog reads did not work as expected on ESP32 — the resting state was around 75% of the max value.
+The original Arduino Nano is 5V, but the ESP32 uses 3.3V logic.
+Since the joystick gets its VCC from USB-C (typically 5V), this can **overdrive the ESP32 analog pins**.
+Technically, you should use a voltage divider to safely drop the joystick output to 3.3V for the ESP32.
+For quick testing, I applied a naive offset in code, but **for long-term reliability, add a voltage divider on each analog line**.

 ---